tuzz/xteam_schedule/README.md

 It is not required that you have [xTeam](http://www.adnx.com/i/apps/xteam4mac) installed.
 However, you will not be able to visualise your schedules otherwise.

+At present, the gem only works the the latest versions of ActiveRecord and is incompatible with existing database connections (rails, for example).
+This will change soon.

 **Install the gem:**

 ```ruby